Background pattern

 Curadona is contraindicated in girls under 1 month.
 Do not use in girls under 30 months without consulting a doctor.

-• Other products containing mercury derivatives, as these react with iodine to form irritating compounds
+• other products that contain mercury derivatives, as they react with iodine to form irritating compounds

 Interference with diagnostic tests: